SijmenHuizenga/Movie-Notifier/docs/System Specifications.md

 ```
 The watcher is uniquely identified by its `id`.
 The `userid` is the id of the user that owns of this watcher.
 The `name` is the textual description of the watcher that is specified by the user.

 The movie that is watched by this watcher is specified as a numerical id in the field `movieid`.
-At this moment the movieid corresponds with the movie id of given to movies by [pathe.nl](https://pathe.nl).
-Later this will be changed to use the movie index of IMDB.
+The movieid corresponds with the movie id of given to movies by [pathe.nl](https://pathe.nl).

 `begin` and `end` specify in what period this watcher is enabled.
 These fields are necessary to stop watchers from watching forever.
 There are some rules that apply to these fields that are specified below.

 All fields witin the `filters` property are used to filter out new movie showings from getting notifications to the user. `cinemaid` specifies the cinema the showing is shown at.
 For all filters a preference must be specified.

-This `cinemaid` filter consists of two parts: the cinema chain id and the cinema number.
-At this moment only Pathe Cinema is supported (id `PATHE`), but later Vue, Kinepolis and others might be added.
-Cinemec is part of Pathe.:) The cinema chain id and the cinema number are concatinated together as the string representation as `cinemaid`.
+This `cinemaid` filter selects a cinema.
+This id references a cinema from the `GET /cinemas/` list.
 At this moment there is no check weather or not the cinema is valid!
 This filter is required as you can only watch showings for a specific movie in a specific cinema.
+In previous versions this string was a concatination of the cinema chain id and the cinema number.
+For example `PATHE12`.

 The following other parameters are supported:
 * `startafter` Showings that start later than this timestamp